MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 **ASSIGNMENTS**:
 - Reading: Trevor Paglen, *Experimental Geography* (in readings folder of repo)
-	- Design and upload your own tile layer.
-Create it specifically for a map that you have made in one of the previous weeks.
+	- Design and upload your own customized Mapbox layer.
+You can import your own data into it or choose to focus just on the tile layer.
+Upload it and send me the link.
+	- If you did not get the labels on your map working last week, send me the working version this week.

 #### Week Five - February 26
 *Discussing final projects: expectations, presentation.
 Turf.js, other potentially useful Leaflet and Mapbox plugins.
 A little bit on D3.js.*- Discussion + last week's assignment- Viewing: Examples of maps that play with the limits of geography (aka, [inspiration](https://gist.github.com/lifewinning/b3603b1378b5fe560070) for final projects)- Presentation: Final project brief and requirements.- Demonstration: D3.js